Dorothea Puente

-Dorothea Helen Puente (January 9, 1929 – March 27, 2011) was an American convicted serial killer.
-In the 1980s, she ran a boarding house in Sacramento, California, and murdered various elderly and mentally disabled boarders before cashing their Social Security checks.
-Puente's total count reached nine murders; she was convicted of three and the jury hung on the other six.
-Newspapers dubbed Puente the "Death House Landlady".
+Dorothea Helen Puente (January 9, 1929 – March 27, 2011), also known as the Killer Landlady or the Death House Landlady, was an American serial killer and financial fraudster who murdered various tenants of the boarding house she ran in Sacramento, California, between 1982 and 1988.

+Posing as a landlady, Puente procured various elderly and mentally disabled people to stay at the boarding house she ran.
+Beginning in 1982, she began killing her tenants, typically by poisoning, before burying their bodies around the residence and then cashing their Social Security checks.
+Puente was arrested on November 16, 1988, after authorities uncovered the bodies during the investigation into the disappearance of one of her victims.

+Puente was tried on nine first-degree murder charges in 1993, but she was only convicted of three as the jury deadlocked on the six other counts.
+She was sentenced to life imprisonment without parole on December 10, 1993, and was imprisoned at Central California Women's Facility until her death in 2011.

 Background

 Dorothea Helen Gray was born on January 9, 1929, in Redlands, California, to Trudy Mae and Jesse James Gray.
 Both parents were alcoholics.
 Puente's father repeatedly threatened to kill himself, holding a gun to his head in front of his children.
 (Reports vary of whether Dorothea had 6 or 7 siblings.)
 He died of tuberculosis in 1937.
 Her mother, who worked as a sex worker, lost custody of her children in 1938 and died in a motorcycle accident by the end of the year.
 Dorothea and her siblings were subsequently sent to an orphanage, where she was sexually abused.

 In 1945, 16-year-old Puente married her first husband, Fred McFaul, a soldier who had just returned from the Pacific theater of World War II.
 They had two daughters between 1946 and 1948; Puente sent one to live with relatives in Sacramento, and placed the other for adoption.
 She also suffered a miscarriage.

 In the spring of 1948, Dorothea was arrested for purchasing women's accessories using forged checks in Riverside.
 She pled guilty to two counts of forgery, serving four months in jail and three years' probation.
 Six months after her release, she left Riverside.
 Later that year, her first husband left her.

 In 1952, she allegedly married merchant seaman Axel Bren Johansson in San Francisco.
 She created a fake persona, calling herself Teya Singoalla Neyaarda, a Muslim woman of Egyptian and Israeli descent.
 They had a turbulent marriage; Puente took advantage of Johansson's frequent trips to sea by inviting men to their home and gambling away his money.